-This article will look at how you can use an Indian soldier’s regimental number to work out when he joined a regiment of the Indian Army.
-This is one of my guides to researching Indian soldiers who served in the First World War and you can read more by clicking on the link below:
+This article will explain how you can use an Indian soldier’s regimental number to work out when he joined a regiment of the Indian Army.
+This is one of my guides to researching Indian soldiers who served in the First World War:

 I also offer a First World War Soldier Research Service.

 Researching a soldier who served in the ranks of the Indian Army during the First World War can be a very difficult task due to the lack of surviving documents.
 However, if you know a soldier’s regimental number and which regiment they served with then you’ll usually be able to estimate when they joined that regiment.

 Indian infantry and cavalry regiments tended to follow a fairly logical numbering system, with each successive recruit receiving the next regimental number.
 Most regiments began their numbering at 1 and once they reached 5000 or so reset their numbering back to 1.
 The number of recruits enlisted into each regiment annually varied considerably but most saw between fifty and eighty recruits prior to the outbreak of the First World War.
 If you click the link below you’ll be taken to my page on enlistment dates for the Sappers and Miners where you can see clearly how the numbering follows a logical pattern:

 Why Indian Army Enlistment Dates are Important:

 - Most soldiers joined the Indian Army between the ages of sixteen and twenty-two, so an approximate date of birth can be estimated.